“For man looketh on the outward appearance, but the Lord looketh on the heart.”

 Daniel’s glance fell to the pretty blond.
 Her saucy curls bounced around her cheeks as she tilted her head upward.
 She gazed at him with soft, jade eyes.
 “Mandy.”
 He touched the brim of his hat.

-He didn’t want to be rude.
-His mama had taught him to treat a lady with the utmost respect, but he knew from experience this particular lady would set him off schedule quite a bit.
+He didn’t want to be rude, but his plans didn’t include standing around talking.
+Misty was waiting and they had a long trip back.
 He tried to sidestep her, but she threaded her arm through his and followed him back into the store.

 The noon sun bore down on Frankie.
 The horses pawed at the ground with nervous agitation.
 What was taking so long?
 Sweat trickled between her shoulders despite the cool day.
 Her stomach rolled.
 She chewed the inside of her cheek, waiting for the doors of the bank to burst open.
 They should be done by now.
 Time crawled.